TJXTT/RLIF/README.md

 # RLIF
-Demo code of the paper "Relaxation LIF: A Gradient-based Spiking Neuron for Directly Training Deep Spiking Neural Networks"
+Demo code of the paper "Relaxation LIF: A Gradient-based Spiking Neuron for Direct Training Deep Spiking Neural Networks"

 ## Run on CIFAR10
 ```